Prenatal & Pregnancy Pain Treatment

 How Can Physical Therapy Help

-During pregnancy, there is an increase in the hormone relaxin released in the body to allow the pelvic ligaments to loosen and make room for growing baby.
-However, this "loosening" of the ligaments is experienced throughout the body and often creates pain in joints including lumbar spine, sacroiliac, and hip.
+During pregnancy, there is an increase in the hormone relaxin released in the body to allow the pelvic ligaments to loosen and make room for the growing baby.
+However, this “loosening” of the ligaments is experienced throughout the body and often creates pain in joints including the lumbar spine, sacroiliac, and hip.
 In combination with increased weight, altered pelvic positioning and increase breast size it is easy to imagine how pain and discomfort can occur.
 Many women may feel there is nothing to do but endure such pain for the duration of the pregnancy.
 However, physical therapy can help not only help to alleviate pain with stretching and massage but improve pelvic and abdominal musculature with strengthening activities to assist with the birthing process as well as reduce pain following delivery.
 Our approach uses an entirely external evaluation and treatment process.
 There is no internal examination needed.

 What to Expect

-Initially, patients will be evaluated by a licensed physical therapist with knowledge of pregnancy and how it affects a woman's body.
+Initially, patients will be evaluated by a licensed physical therapist with knowledge of pregnancy and how it affects a woman’s body.
 During this evaluation, measurements will be taken of strength and range of motion to assess any deficits.
 At this time the patient will communicate with the therapist about their specific sites of pain and goals for treatment.
-Much of the treatment for conditions occurring during pregnancy involve light stretching and strengthening activities as well as soft tissue massage.
+Much of the treatment for conditions occurring during pregnancy involves light stretching and strengthening activities as well as soft tissue massage.
 Many of the exercises can also be performed as part of a home program.